-Students will demonstrate knowledge of the key features of the international system and approaches to studying international politics, and the differences between how various countries are governed around the world.
+Students will identify the key features of the international system and approaches to studying international politics, and the differences between how various countries are governed around the world.

 This outcome will be assessed on the cumulative final examination in the course.